-Let me tell you a story.
+Let me tell you something I’ve learned.

 What Does Tukoda Mean?